Travel to Mazichal village in Mazandaran

 Thus, the name Mazichal refers to the nature of the area, a valley peppered with chestnuts trees.

-Mazichal is situated 2,600 meters above sea-level.
+Mazichal village is situated 2,600 meters above sea-level.
 Vehicles cannot drive easily on its roads, hence most visitors prefer to abandon their cars and walk to the village.

 It takes an hour to reach Mazichal from Kelardasht through a charming forest, which includes trees such as chestnuts and oak.